Solian, 400 mg 30 pcs.

 Endocrine system disorders

-Often: amisulpride causes an increase in plasma concentrations of prolactin, reversible after discontinuation of the drug.
-This may lead to galactorrhea, amenorrhea, gynecomastia, breast pain, and erectile dysfunction
+Often: amisulpride causes an increase in plasma concentrations of prolactin, which is reversible after discontinuation of the drug.
+This can lead to galactorrhea, amenorrhea, gynecomastia, breast pain and erectile dysfunction

-Infrequent: hyperglycemia (see sections “Caution” and “Cautionary Note”), hypertriglyceridemia, hypercholesterolemia.
+Uncommon: hyperglycemia (see sections “With caution” and “Special instructions”), hypertriglyceridemia, hypercholesterolemia.

-Rarely: hyponatremia, syndrome of inadequate secretion of antidiuretic hormone.
+Rarely: hyponatremia, syndrome of inappropriate secretion of antidiuretic hormone.

 Mental disorders